soulflyer/photo-management/README.md

 ## watermarker

 This is a mac only program that adds the watermark position and strength information to the image details in the database.
 It's available [here] (https://github.com/soulflyer/Watermarker) This functionality will eventually be added to **hinh-anh** so it is available to linux users too.
-It is possible to set the watermark information by hand, but without the visualisation provided by **watermarker** this can be a bit fiddly.
+It is possible to set the watermark information in SpecialInstructions by hand, but without the visualisation provided by **watermarker** this can be a bit fiddly.
 The format looks like this:

 BL14S12X02Y02